Create Kubernetes Site

 Restrictions

-The following are not supported in case of advertising load balancer on Kubernetes Site:
+The following restrictions apply and are not supported when advertising a load balancer on a Kubernetes Site:

 - Fast ACLs

-You can deploy Site as a pod either through Kubectl using a manifest file or using Helm charts.
+You can deploy Site as a pod through kubectl using a manifest file or using Helm charts.

 - Create a Site token.